 I have been thinking about index funds and ETFs for some time, but one thing that had been bothering me is the lack of control over the makeup of such funds.
-Now that the virus has practically devastated some industries such as air travel and cruises, it puts an even bigger question mark on whether investing in broad market indexes is a good idea at the moment.
+We’ve seen how the COVID-19 pandemic has practically devastated some industries such as air travel and cruises, it puts an even bigger question mark on whether investing in broad market indexes is such a great idea after all.

-Being a tech guy, that would mean betting on companies like Amazon, Nike, Netflix, Uber etc.
+As for myself, coming from a background of building web companies, my stock picks would probably see me betting on companies like Amazon, Nike, Netflix, Uber etc.

 And yes, I understand that given my background I am biased towards investing in tech stocks and that we don’t know whether tech stocks will continue to be the big drivers of returns over the next decade, but so far I don’t see many other alternatives that I would be comfortable investing in giving my knowledge.

 There is, however, one middle-way option that is an alternative to the broad market index funds or ETFs: focused ETFs, which may actually hit the right spot for me and that I’m strongly starting to consider:

 Focused ETFs, as the name implies, target a specific industry or type of growth/value/income strategy.